apache/calcite/README.md

 * <a href="https://github.com/julianhyde/share/blob/master/slides/optiq-nosql-now-2013.pdf?raw=true">SQL Now!</a> (NoSQL Now! conference, 2013)
 * <a href="https://github.com/julianhyde/share/blob/master/slides/hive-cbo-summit-2014.pdf?raw=true">Cost-based optimization in Hive</a> (Hadoop Summit, 2014)
 * <a href="https://github.com/julianhyde/share/blob/master/slides/dmmq-summit-2014.pdf?raw=true">Discardable, in-memory materialized query for Hadoop</a> (Hadoop Summit, 2014)

+## Disclaimer

+Apache Optiq is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
+Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
+While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.